 The Ultimate Guide for Framemeister

-Attention: the production of the Framemeister will be stopped in February 2017!
+Attention: the production of the Framemeister has stopped in summer 2019!
 Order your unit as soon as possible, since prices will increase very quickly.

 This guide uses materials from following sources (including my own observations):